 It’s Not Always A Happy Ending

-Though many of the women in this conversation were able to share the creation of their family via adoption or even surrogacy, not everyone has seen the realization of that cherished dream.
+Though many of the women in this conversation were able to share the creation of their family via adoption or even surrogacy, not everyone has realized that cherished dream.
 A few of them shared that they are still working on how to move on from the ending of infertility care, financially and emotionally.
-Saying “I’m DONE” – even when it’s one’s choice to do so – might bring an end to one part of the journey to build your family.
+Saying “I’m DONE” – even when it’s one’s choice to do so – might end one part of the journey to build your family.
 It doesn’t necessarily bring an end to the grief of infertility.

 As it is likely to do, life “got in the way” for a few of them.
 Job loss, illness, and family issues crop up and sometimes force a change in plans.
-While they knew that continuing treatment was not feasible, some of the members struggle with the fact that they couldn’t continue treatment.
-They are left wondering “what if I’d tried one more time.”
+While they knew that continuing treatment was not feasible, some of the members struggled because they couldn’t continue treatment.
+They wonder, “What if I’d tried one more time.”
 They’ve not yet been able to – or figured out how to – grieve the end of that path.
 Feelings of hopelessness and failure are a few weighty burdens they carry.

 Not surprisingly, the feeling of failure can linger even for women who have gone on to adopt.
-At an elemental level, being unable to conceive and bear a child makes many infertility patients feel as if their body has failed them.
-Some women shared that this led them to feel as if they have failed others – like spouses and parents.
+At an elemental level, being unable to conceive and bear a child makes many infertility patients feel like their body has failed them.
+Some women shared that this made them feel like they have failed others – like spouses and parents.

 You are “Done.”
 Now What?

 Many of our members shared that they took the time to research other options for family-building.
-They also sought counseling, considered whether to build a life without children or how to “live” a little before moving on.
+They also sought counseling to consider whether to build a life without children or how to “live” a little before moving on.